7 Best Stock Market Simulators

 HowTheMarketWorks was one of the first stock market simulators invented.
 Users can open a free account and start with $100,000 in virtual cash.

-There is an education section on this simulator with various articles geared toward both beginner and advanced investors.
+This simulator has an education section with various articles geared toward both beginner and advanced investors.

 Some stock and ETF quotes are real-time on the game, but others have a 15-20 minute delay.
 You can join an existing game or create your own and invite family and friends.

-Furthermore, there is a Teacher Tools section that allows you to create accounts for your class and work on investment education together if you are an educator.
+Furthermore, a Teacher Tools section allows you to create accounts for your class and work on investment education together if you are an educator.

 Pros